Encrypt Drives Using LUKS on Oracle Linux

 lsblk -f

-The device /dev/sdb1 now displays the FSTYPE as crypto_LUKS and shows the encrypted devices volume's mapping mysecrets.
+The device /dev/sdb1 now displays the FSTYPE as crypto_LUKS and shows the encrypted device volume's mapping mysecrets.

 Format the Encrypted Volume